Rooibos Tea During Pregnancy: Benefits, Risks and Safety

 All three options, Green, Vanilla, and Chai Rooibos Tea in pregnancy, are generally considered safe when consumed in moderation.
 However, it’s advisable to consult with a healthcare professional to ensure that these teas align with individual health conditions.

 Rooibos tea is generally considered safe during breastfeeding.
 It’s caffeine-free and low in tannins, making it a suitable choice.
-Still, it’s recommended to consume it in moderation, and if any concerns arise, it’s best to consult with a healthcare provider for personalized advice.
+Still, it’s recommended to consume it in moderation, and if any concerns arise, it’s best to consult with a healthcare provider for personalised advice.

 Rooibos herbal tea, while not technically a tea, is widely considered safe for consumption during pregnancy.
 It is completely caffeine-free, full of good stuff like antioxidants, vitamins, and minerals, and is a great alternative to coffee, green tea, and black tea.